Take a look at these policies and regulations to understand your rights and responsibilities while living in University housing.

 Proof of all required insurance coverage must be provided to Housing and Real Estate Services prior to the contracted move in date and upon contract renewal or upon request.

 Housing and Real Estate Services will accept a copy of your insurance policy or a copy of your payment invoice as proof.
+Upload proof of insurance via My Housing for Faculty & Staff.
 Because this is a contractual requirement, failure to provide proof of insurance will be considered a violation of the terms and conditions of occupancy.

 Dogs and cats are allowed in University rental units that have direct access to the outdoors.
-Contract holders must register their pet with the Faculty & Staff Housing Office by updating their Personal Information in Princeton One Stop Housing (POSH) and providing proof of required personal property protection and liability insurance coverage.
+Contract holders must register their pet with the Faculty & Staff Housing Office by updating their Personal Information and providing proof of required liability insurance coverage via My Housing for Faculty & Staff.

 Dogs and cats are not permitted in housing units with a common entry.